RayhanAli97/RayhanAli97/README.md

 # RayhanAli97
 //The Coding
+To run the site, download the zip file Tastyburgers.
 Open index in chrome browser.
-No backend code.